ipb-halle/biobyte/README.md

 # Biobyte
 Training example for Biobyte training event.

+Metabolite profiling was performed on different samples of red stuff: Blood and Ketchup from 10 different commercial manufacturers.
+Mass Spectrometry is not always as simple as it looks on TV.
+This data was acquired for the science night at the IPB Halle.

 ## Example data
 Example data is available as MTBLS655 (Metabolite Profiling: Blood or Ketchup).
 From the example data, peak picking was performed with XCMS and standard settings to give the feature list.